The Association was formed in 1960 and initially began as a public meeting of people with paraplegia and quadriplegia to advocate for their needs.

 2004 – 2005

-- The new Spinal Injuries Association North Queensland office in Townsville was officially opened on 3 August 2004.
+- The Association officially opened its Townsville office in August 2004.
 The building was made possible due to the outstanding financial and community support from North Queensland individuals and organisations.
-The new building offered members better facilities for meetings and training and is one of the most accessible buildings in Australia.

 - Governor of Queensland Ms Quentin Bryce AO becomes Patron of the Association.